Simplicial Ricci Flow: The Simplicial Ricci Flow Equation

 \end{remark}

-Since the geometry of $\mathcal S$ and ${\mathcal S}^*$ is completely determined by the edges, $\left\{ \ell_i \right\}\in {\mathcal S}$, and nothing more, and since there are ordinarily many more dual edges, $\lambda$, than there are simplicial edges, $\ell$, then the system of equations given by the dual RRF equation, Eq.~\ref{Eq:dsrf}, will ordinarily be overdetermined and have no solution.
+Since the geometry of $\mathcal S$ and ${\mathcal S}^*$ is completely determined by the edges, $\left\{ \ell_i \right\}\in {\mathcal S}$, and nothing more, and since there are ordinarily many more dual edges, $\lambda$, than there are simplicial edges, $\ell$, then the system of equations given by the dual-edge RRF equation, Eq.~\ref{Eq:dsrf}, will ordinarily be overdetermined and have no solution.
 In other words each $\lambda$ is a function of the $\ell$'s.
-Therefore we must map these dual RRF equation onto the simplicial edges.
+Therefore, one solution would be for us to project, or trace, these dual-edge RRF equation onto the simplicial edges.
 This can be done using an appropriate weighted average.

-{\bf Corollary 1.} The Hamilton Ricci flow equation for any compact, piecewise--flat simplicial manifold, $\mathcal S$, can be expressed as an equation for each edge, $\ell \in {\mathcal S}$,
+{\bf Corollary 1.} The simplicial Regge-Ricci flow equation for any compact, piecewise--flat simplicial geometry, $\mathcal S$, can be expressed as an equation for each edge, $\ell \in {\mathcal S}$, \begin{proof} We express the RRF equation by mapping the dual-edge RRF equation (Eq.~\ref{Eq:dsrf}) onto an edge $\ell$,